blueteamer/blog/content/posts/2023-07-21-how-to-extract-vba-code-from-office-documents/index.md

 ### olevba
 olevba has different switches to use.
 Try **- h** to get a full list.

-First we are going to start an overall analysis with
+Next, we're going with a basic analysis of any code inside of the doc:

 ```
 olevba -a sample.doc